karlseguin/the-little-mongodb-book/en/mongodb.markdown

 Adjusting to this kind of approach won't come easy to some.
 In a lot of cases it won't even make sense to do this.
 Don't be afraid to experiment with this approach though.
 It's not only suitable in some circumstances, but it can also be the right way to do it.

 ## Which Should You Choose? ##
 Arrays of ids are always a useful strategy when dealing with one-to-many or many-to-many scenarios.
-It's probably safe to say that `DBRef` aren't used very often, though you can certainly experiment and play with them.
+It's probably safe to say that `DBRef`s aren't used very often, though you can certainly experiment and play with them.
 That generally leaves new developers unsure about using embedded documents versus doing manual referencing.

 First, you should know that an individual document is currently limited to 16 megabytes in size.
 Knowing that documents have a size limit, though quite generous, gives you some idea of how they are intended to be used.
 At this point, it seems like most developers lean heavily on manual references for most of their relationships.
 Embedded documents are frequently leveraged, but mostly for small pieces of data which we want to always pull with the parent document.
 A real world example I've used is to store an `accounts` document with each user, something like: